 AVA - Accelerators Validating Antimatter physics

-The project AVA (Accelerators Validating Antimatter physics) is an Innovative Training Network within the H2020 Marie Skłodowska-Curie actions.
-The project will enable an interdisciplinary and cross-sector program on antimatter research.
-The network comprises a lot of the European expertise in this research area.
-It joins 5 universities, 8 national and international research centers with 13 partners from industry.
+The project AVA (Accelerators Validating Antimatter physics) was an Innovative Training Network within the H2020 Marie Skłodowska-Curie actions.
+The project enabled an interdisciplinary and cross-sector program on antimatter research.
+The network comprised a lot of the European expertise in this research area.
+It joined five universities, eight national and international research centers with thirteen partners from industry.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 721559.